tonyfast/gvu/readme.md

 # About the presentation:

+* It is an experiment in giving a presentation with live compute.
 * This presentation is written in notebooks.
 * The presentation in given in [__JupyterLab__](https://jupyterlab.readthedocs.io).
 * All of the notebook can be read on [__nbviewer__](http://nbviewer.jupyter.org/github/tonyfast/gvu/blob/master/readme.ipynb) or [__github__](https://github.com/tonyfast/gvu).